Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

     [Jupiter Notebook used](https://github.com/Leopard-2019/Will-a-Customer-Accept-the-Coupon/blob/main/notebook/prompt_assig5_1.ipynb)

 * There were some columns (age, income, expiration, Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20to50) defined as object that were manipultate, etc in order to be able to be treated as numerical in order to facilitate the analysis.

+* There were also some columns ()car, Bar,CoffeHouse, CarryAway,RestaurantlLessthan20, restaurant20To50) that present missing values.

-*  The conditonal probability that drivers with 'Friend(s)' as passenger accept the coupons: "Coffe House", "Restaurant (<20)", and "Carry out & Take Away"  is the highest than the rest of the drivers without/with passenger, i.e, 'Alone', "Partner", and "Kid(s)".
-This is quite evident by looking at the results of the conditional probabilities visualized using histograms shown below.
+*  The conditonal probability that drivers with 'Friend(s)' as passenger accept the coupons: "Coffe House", "Restaurant (<20)", and "Carry out & Take
+   Away"  is the highest than the rest of the drivers without/with passenger, i.e, 'Alone', "Partner", and "Kid(s)".
+This is quite evident by looking at the results of the conditional probabilities visualized using the barplot shown below.

    ![](images/barplotprobabilityacceptnoacceptcouponbyfriendpassanger.png)